harryh5427/GPI-blob-tracking/code/README.md

 You can get the evaluation scores of a trained model on synthetic GPI data by running "run_evaluate_model.sh".
 This will print out the scores on the validation dataset with the metric corresponding to each model.

 # Processing real GPI data
 You can pre-process your own GPI data.
 The brightness is upsampled and standardized by running "run_process_real_gpi.sh".
 For this, you must specify the directory to your raw GPI data file using --filename field.
 Your data must be located in "GPI-blob-tracking/data/real_gpi".
-Your GPI data (.pickle file) must have the following variables:
+Your raw GPI data (.pickle file) must have the following variables:

 | Variable          | Description                                  | Dimension |
 | ----------------- |----------------------------------------------|-----------|